BEXIS2/OAI-PMH-Module/README.md

-# BEXIS2ModuleTemplate
+# BEXIS2ModuleOAIPMH
-Template of a bexis 2 module
+OAIPMH of a bexis 2 module